1_porquerolles_island_photo_eric_valli.jpg

 Nils Udo.
 La Couvée, 2018.
 Photo: Nils Udo

-The foundation was set up by Eduard Carmignac, an international asset manager with a passion for the arts.
-He discovered Porquerolles when he visited the remote island for a wedding and loved the place so much that he, of course, bought a large chunk of it.
-The foundation itself is dedicated to showcasing the corporate collection that usually lives in Paris and an annual Photojournalism Award.
-The collection is of over 300 works of art and includes Warhol, Basquiat and Roy Lichtenstein, all of whom were pals of Eduard in the 80’s.
-They were responsible for waking his passion for the arts and, when he could afford it, collecting.
-The Island measures less than five square miles and is home to just over 200 inhabitants.
-So when I say remote, I mean remote.
+The foundation was established by Edouard Carmignac, an international asset manager with a passion for the arts.
+He discovered Porquerolles when attending a wedding on the remote island and loved it so much that he, naturally, bought a substantial portion of it.
+The foundation itself is dedicated to showcasing the corporate art collection, which usually resides in Paris, as well as supporting an annual Photojournalism Award.
+The collection comprises over 300 works and includes pieces by Warhol, Basquiat and Roy Lichtenstein, all of whom were friends of Edouard’s in the 1980s.
+They were instrumental in sparking his passion for art and, once he had the means, his collecting habit.

-The main pavilion and gallery is a subterranean build and extends under a converted former farmhouse.
-As the island is a protected National Park, Cormignac had little choice but to build down, but the design is so well executed that you don’t feel underground, not least for the ‘pool ceiling’ in main gallery that lets plenty of light through.
+The main pavilion and gallery are part of a subterranean structure that extends beneath a converted former farmhouse.
+As the island is a protected National Park, Carmignac had little choice but to build downwards, but the design is so well executed that you hardly feel underground.
+This is helped in no small part by the ‘pool ceiling’ in the main gallery, which allows plenty of natural light to filter through.

-What might strike visitors are odd is that we are asked to remove our shoes when entering the gallery.
-Now, when I first encountered this I was a little furious as I didn’t particularly want to remove my shoes.
-But as I swished around the prestienely clean floor admiring the art, I did start appreciating the silence and reverence being barefoot created.
-No clicking of heels against the hard floors, and the cool stone was very pleasant against my feet.
-My advice would be; chill out and enjoy the ride.
+What might strike visitors as unusual is that you are asked to remove your shoes upon entering the gallery.
+When I first encountered this, I must admit I was somewhat irritated, as I was not particularly keen to take my shoes off.
+But as I glided over the pristinely clean floor, admiring the artwork, I began to appreciate the quiet and the sense of reverence that being barefoot created.
+There was no clicking of heels on hard floors, and the cool stone was surprisingly pleasant underfoot.
+My advice: relax and go with it.

-Surrounding the gallery are 15-hectars of parkland landscaped by designer Louis Benech, whose interventions seem light-touch to maintain the feeling of wilderness.
-“This is a protected site so it’s normal that we should respect the environment,” Carmignac says.
-“We’ve had an ecologist spend a whole year here to make sure that we would protect the little pathways for the turtles and some very rare orchids that only exist in this part of the world.”
+Surrounding the gallery are 15 hectares of parkland, landscaped by designer Louis Benech, whose light touch preserves the island’s wild atmosphere.
+“This is a protected site, so it is only right that we respect the environment,” Carmignac explains.
+“We had an ecologist spend an entire year here to ensure we would protect the tiny pathways used by turtles and preserve some very rare orchids that grow only in this part of the world.”

-Apart from mini-turtles and flora, the park has over 15 site specific sculptures to see by Ugo Rondinone, Ed Ruscha, Jaume Plensa, and Tom Friedman to name a few.
-They are spread out around the grounds so you will get a good walk in while you explore.
-They have also varies the landscape so that you walk through woods, open fields, and, a particular favourite, a bamboo maze.
+In addition to the mini turtles and flora, the park is home to over 15 site specific sculptures by artists such as Ugo Rondinone, Ed Ruscha, Jaume Plensa and Tom Friedman, to name a few.
+These works are scattered across the grounds, making for a rewarding walk as you explore.
+The landscape is also varied, taking you through woodland, open fields and, a personal favourite, a bamboo maze.

-There is a small organic coffee shop outside by the entrance, but you might like to head back to the main village near the post where there are a few nice lunch options.
-Or even better, make a full weekend of it and stay on to enjoy the natural delights Porquerolles has to offer.
+There is a small organic coffee shop near the entrance, but you may prefer to head back to the main village near the port, where you will find a few good options for lunch.
+Better still, make a weekend of it and stay on to enjoy the natural beauty and quiet charm that Porquerolles has to offer.

 Left: Jeppe Hein, Path of Emotions, 2018.
 Right: Jaume Plensa, Les trois alchimistes, 2018